Ganger, Karnal

 Ganger or Gangar (Village ID 59169) is a small village in the Karnal district of Haryana state of India.
-It is about 13 km from Karnal on National Highway 44 about 2 km from Tarawadi bus stop.
+It is about 13 km from Karnal on National Highway 44 across from the larger town of Taraori.
 It is under Indri constituency of Haryana state assembly.

 Most people are dependent on agriculture for their livelihood.
-Famous personalities from Ganger village " Thakur Kabaj Singh", "Raj Kumar Rana", "Thakur Mehar Singh" The main crops are rice, tomato, onion and wheat.
+Famous personalities from Ganger village include "Thakur Kabaj Singh", "Raj Kumar Rana", and "Thakur Mehar Singh".
+The main crops are rice, tomato, onion and wheat.
 The village also hosts a Century Plyboards (I) Ltd factory.

-According to the 2011 census it has a population of 1085 living in 199 households.
+According to the 2011 census, it has a population of 1085 living in 199 households.